TacoSteemers/usbud/README.md

 The daemon will back up all mounted partitions on USB storage devices.
 The daemon supports per-partition blacklisting and whitelisting.
 Either list consists of a file that contains one device id on each line.
 One can use the 'uslist' executable to find the device ids.
 Log output can be found in syslog.
-This project is known to work on GNU/Linux systems. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts' and the application 'rsync'.
+This project is known to work on some GNU/Linux distributions. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts' and the application 'rsync'.
 **Important note: the USB storage back up daemon should not be confused with a 'full' backup solution.
 It should be used in conjunction with a 'full' backup solution.**

 ## Instructions on running the daemon